Take It and Run

 “Do just as we planned,” Ezra said.
 Kailo nodded and turned away, not even daring to say goodbye.

 He entered and shut the door behind him, then traveled through the unlit tunnel and disarmed the security systems.
 The consequence of one wrong code could result in an incapacitating electric shock or worse.

-After his short adventure in the tunnel he accessed the final room and saw Craig’s prized possession.
-It was an advanced military vehicle Craig had earned for his service; it was the only thing on their property that the storm could not easily destroy.
+After his short adventure in the tunnel, he entered the final room and saw Craig’s prized possession.
+It was an advanced military vehicle Craig had earned for his service, and the only thing on their property that the storm could not easily destroy.

-Kailo settled into the foreign vehicle, feeling uncomfortable, but motivated.
-If the house was to go down completely, Ezra might go down with it which saddened Kailo but he had to continue their mission.
+He settled into the foreign vehicle, feeling uncomfortable, but motivated.
+If the house was to go down completely, Ezra might go down with it, which saddened Kailo, but he had to continue their mission.

-He started the engine that was the only thing that could rival the sound of the thunder.
+He started the engine, the only thing that could rival the sound of the thunder.
 The only way out of the ‘garage’ was through one of its dirt walls.
-He switched on the vehicular armor that thicken the shell of the humongous truck and plowed through until he was out in the open.
+He switched on the vehicular armor that thickened the shell of the humongous truck and plowed through until he was out in the open.

 The lightning caused parts of the field to catch fire, yet the rain was heavy enough to contain the flames.
 In any case, their crops were gone and he had to accept that.
 Wind pushed the truck almost causing it to veer into a patch of fire.

 In the rearview, he caught sight of a bolt that came close to striking the top of the old wooden house.
 The house already began to collapse, and Kailo forced himself to look forward.
 The wipers moved rapidly, the sound of the rain muffled his thoughts and, ironically, he found peace in the noise.